-Assumptions were used in the value-in-use calculation of the cash-generating units for 31 December 2020 and 31 December 2019.
+Except Mianyang Lubo use fair value less costs of disposal to determine the recoverable amount as at 31 December 2021, assumptions were used in the value-in-use calculation of the cash-generating units for 31 December 2021 and 31 December 2020.
 The following describes each key assumption on which management has based its cash flow projections to undertake impairment testing of goodwill:

 Future revenue growth rates - In respect of the revenue of BCG NZ, the future revenue growth rates are based on the projected volume and unit price of waste treatment in New Zealand, taking into consideration of pricing policy change.
 In respect of the revenue of Zhejiang Zhuoshang, the future revenue growth rates are based on the projected volume and unit price of waste treatment services as stipulated in the service concession arrangement.
-In respect of the revenue of Mianyang Lubo and Wuzhong Shoutuo, the future revenue growth rates are based on the projected volume and unit price of hazardous waste treatment services, taking into consideration the processing capacity.
+In respect of the revenue of Wuzhong Shoutuo, the future revenue growth rates are based on the projected volume and unit price of hazardous waste treatment services, taking into consideration the processing capacity.